plausible/docs/docs/metrics-definitions.md

 You can use goals to track desired actions people take on your site.
 Goals can be based on people [visiting a particular page](pageview-goals.md) or [triggering a particular event](custom-event-goals.md) such as subscribing to a newsletter or signing up for an account.

+## Unique Conversions

+When a visitor converts for a particular goal they’ll be counted as a unique conversion.

-## Converted Visitors
+## Total Conversions

-When a visitor converts for a particular goal they’ll be counted as a converted visitor.
-If the same goal is completed multiple times by the same visitor, it will only be counted as a single conversion.
+If the same goal is completed multiple times by the same visitor, all the completed conversions will be counted within the total conversions.

 ## Conversion Rate